 Child Nutrition Index

 Minnesota’s children are receiving fractions of the food available to them through federal meal programs.
-The situation has been made worse during the COVID pandemic, as the numbers we published in December 2020 show.
+The situation has been made worse during the COVID pandemic, as the numbers we published show.

 We know precisely just how little they are getting through our proprietary data analytics tool – the Child Nutrition Index (CNI).
 This powerful tool enables us to focus on addressing hunger among 628,852 Minnesota children identified at the end of 2020 as at-risk of going hungry.